jeremyButtler/find--Co-infections/README.md

     - Their are enough parameters in find co-infections to make a single help message daunting.
-To get around this I split the parameters into multiple help messages by catagory.
+To get around this I split the parameters into multiple help messages by ctagory.
 The main help message shows what I think are the most useful parameters and all commands to show the other help messages.
   - -prefix:                                                     [Out]